-The following is a set of procedures to operate the Chair Lift at our Masonic Lodge building.
-There should be someone availble to help for scheduled meetings but it never hurts to be familiar with the procedures.
+The following is a set of procedures to help navigate the Chair Lift in Hiram Lodge No.14.
+There should be someone availble to help but it never hurts to be familiar with the procedures.

 To ENLARGE the lettering, simply hold down the Ctrl key on your keyboard and press the Plus sign (+).

 A.F.& A.M. in the Province of British Columbia, Canada

 The Temple Association came to a decisionin 2016 that it was time to purchase and install a Chair lift to assit several members in navigating the steep staircase from the 5th.Street.

 Equally important is that other Lodge members, who would otherwise not be encouraged to visit, can now participate.without the aid or two burly stewarts to carry them.